-- 1. The TLC, the HoS and relevant staff will review this policy biannually and assess its implementation and effectiveness.
+- 1. The AC, the Principal and relevant staff will review this policy and assess its implementation and effectiveness.
 The policy will be promoted and implemented throughout the school. - 2.
-The school council will review the effectiveness of the policy biannually and their views given to the HoS. - 3.
 An Anti-Bullying Alliance pupil questionnaire (Appendix 1) will be given to a representative cross section of students every year.
-The resulting data will be considered in the annual policy review and reported to TLC members. - 4.
-A record of all such incidents will be kept both centrally and on students' files - 5.
-The numbers of incidents will be reported to the TLC annually or provided to them at any time on request - 6.
-Bullying data will be analysed to reflect and re-design further strategies to improve procedures
+The resulting data will be considered in the annual policy review and reported to AC members. - 3.
+A record of all such incidents will be kept in safeguarding files - 4.
+The numbers of incidents will be reported to the AC annually or provided to them at any time on request - 5.
+Data will be analysed to reflect and re-design further strategies to improve procedures